dacharyc/dcwebsite/content/posts/2021-05-20-cli-tool-version-complications.md

 MongoDB acquired Realm a couple of years ago.
 I did a little poking around, and NPM has a `realm-cli` that was last published 4 years ago.
 My guess is that for some reason, there isn't access to remove that old `realm-cli` package, so MongoDB had to append its name to the front of its version of the `realm-cli` to differentiate it.
 So if you're using Realm these days, you want `mongodb-realm-cli`.

-Now I'm curious how often things like this happen with acquisitions&#8230;
+Now I'm curious how often things like this happen with acquisitions...